Will coronavirus concerns wipe out high-school football this fall? WIAA says it’s too soon to tell

 “The NFHS Sports Medicine Advisory Committee utilized recommendations from the Centers for Disease Control and Prevention (CDC), as well as some return-to-play considerations by the United States Olympic & Paralympic Committee (USOPC), in formulating this guidance document for reopening athletics and other activities in our nation’s schools,” NFHS executive director Karissa Niehoff said in a news release.

 The NFHS guidance resembles the state’s plan as it has three phases to guide schools.
 Hoffman said the WIAA is combining the NFHS and the governor’s directives to form its own plan.
-The WIAA is going consult with state health officials, and they’re hoping to release some guidelines to schools next week.
+The WIAA is going to consult with state health officials, and they’re hoping to release some guidelines to schools next week.

 Among the highlights of the NFHS plan: